estridge2014/Amazon_Vine_Analysis/README.md

 Reference Amazon Vine Analysis ETL [here](https://github.com/estridge2014/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb)

 I've created an AWS RDS database with tables in PgAdmin (an open source management tool for PostgreSQL).
-I extracted data from the reviews of entire US digital music purchases dataset from amazon into a spark DataFrame.
-Then transformed the DataFrame into four separate DataFrames that matched table schema in PgAdmin.
+I extracted data from reviews of entire US digital music purchases dataset from amazon into a spark DataFrame.
+Then transformed the DataFrame into four separate DataFrames matching schema in PgAdmin.
 The four dataframes are shown below.

 #### Customers DF